oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-wallet/src/hd-wallet.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-wallet/src/hd-wallet.ts)

 This file contains functions and classes related to HD wallets and private key derivation.
-The code is part of the Alephium project and is licensed under the GNU Lesser General Public License.
+The code is part of the Oxygenium project and is licensed under the GNU Lesser General Public License.

-The file imports several modules from the `@oxygenium/web3` package, which provides a JavaScript library for interacting with the Alephium blockchain.
+The file imports several modules from the `@oxygenium/web3` package, which provides a JavaScript library for interacting with the Oxygenium blockchain.
 It also imports the `bip39` and `bip32` modules, which are used for mnemonic phrase generation and hierarchical deterministic (HD) key derivation, respectively.

 The file exports several functions for deriving private keys from a mnemonic phrase, including `deriveHDWalletPrivateKey`, `deriveSecp256K1PrivateKey`, and `deriveSchnorrPrivateKey`.
 These functions take a mnemonic phrase, a key type (either 'default' or 'bip340-schnorr'), an optional address index, and an optional passphrase.
 They return a private key in hexadecimal format.